simp/pupmod-simp-simp_openldap/REFERENCE.md

 ### <a name="simp_openldapserversyncrepl"></a>`simp_openldap::server::syncrepl`

-This define configures the sycnrepl functionality of OpenLDAP which allows for directory synchronization pulls from a master server.
+for directory synchronization pulls from a master server.

 $name should be the 'rid' of the syncrepl instance and must be between 0 and